LEAP

 Abstract

 Laser Powder Bed Fusion (LPBF) is the dominating additive manufacturing process for high-performance metal components.
 This process builds 3D parts by repeatedly spreading and selectively melting a thin layer of powder.
 In each layer, the 2D cross section of the geometry is melted by a moving laser spot and then solidifies and bonds to the underlying layer.
 For a part of ~100 mm height, roughly 1000-2000 layers are needed.
 On each layer, the laser spot follows a certain trajectory, i.e., a set of hundreds of scan vectors that melt the powder on suitable points of the layer.
 The quality of the printed part strongly depends on its geometry and the scan strategy.
 Nowadays, since no method is available to find an optimal scan pattern for a given part geometry, scan strategies are found empirically.
 However, for a technology capable of producing single parts from digital data, it is prohibitive to count on experience and trial-and-error optimization.
 A plethora of numerical process models has been developed to simulate the process.
 When entire parts are simulated fast, simplified approaches are used, that cannot account for the scan strategy.
 High-fidelity (HF) simulations of the interaction of the laser and the material are feasible, but only for a limited number of scan vectors.
 They can neither be used to simulate entire layers, nor for entire 3D geometries.
 A source of information not yet exploited rigorously are data that can be monitored during the process.
 High resolution optical and thermal imaging as well as pyrometry allow to measure the temperature and the melt pool shape, and create several hundred GB of data per hour of printing.
 These data code the thermal history at each point of the top layer as a function of the scan vector sequence and laser settings, but they are subject to systematic measurement errors and noise.
-In this project, we address the research questions whether it is possible (1) to generate fast predictive process models from a combination of experimentally measurable process data and HF numerical simulations to enhance the resolution and accuracy of the experimental data and (2) to identify geometrical features and scan vector patterns in shapes to be printed that are prone to developing defects along with strategies to avoid such defects.
-We thus would like to develop an ‘LPBF learning process’, which is fully in line with the scope of the call.
+In this project, the following research questions have been addressed: whether it is possible (1) to generate fast predictive process models from a combination of experimentally measurable process data and HF numerical simulations to enhance the resolution and accuracy of the experimental data and (2) to identify geometrical features and scan vector patterns in shapes to be printed that are prone to developing defects along with strategies to avoid such defects.
+As such, we have developed an ‘LPBF learning process’, based on the use of data-driven Deep Learning (DL) surrogates.

 People